Nutrition Incentives

 By the Numbers

-Number of grocery stores, farmers markets, and health clinics that offered nutrition incentives in 2021
+Number of grocery stores, farmers markets, and health clinics that offered nutrition incentives during this time.

 The Latest From the Nutrition Incentive Hub